isaacbernat/pycrastinate/README.md

 Pycrastinate
 ============
-Tired of `TODO`s from people who have not touched that code in years?
-What about `FIXME`s?
+Tired of `TODO` from people who have not touched that code in years?
+What about `FIXME`?

 Pycrastinate is a **language-agnostic** tool that helps you keep your codebase (whether it is legacy or new) under control, without any extra effort on your part.